Welcome to today's edition of the Rush 24-7 podcast.

 These are the people that comprise the Democrat base.

-And since this is a Washington Times story, um, I don't know how many of the left will hear about this.
+And since this is a Washington Times story, I don't know how many of the left will hear about this.

 I wanted to make sure that you all did.

-It's it's just classic.
+Because it's just, it's just classic.

-I mean, here we have all of these people who for the longest time have told us that they're the ones with the big hearts, and they're the ones with the compassion.
+I mean, here we have all of these people who for the longest time have told us that they're the ones with the big hearts and they're the ones with the compassion.

 They're the ones who care about the killing of innocent people and so forth.